Professionals from all fields joke that working from home is like eating the forbidden fruit; once you’ve tried it, there’s no going back.

 Virtual team meetings also provide a good overview of how’s everyone doing and to what extent each person is contributing to the team.
 This is a nice time and place to notify others if there are any setbacks, delays, or queries that are out of your scope.

 Finally, cross-team collaborative meetings could fall into this category, too, as their purpose is quite similar.
 These are meetings where two or more departments work together on something.
-For instance, HR and Marketing can work on an employer branding campaign.
+For instance, HR and Marketing can work on an employer or employee branding campaign.
 Dev and Design can discuss new features, and so on.

 The best way to effectively schedule team meetings is when your whole team has visibility over each other’s schedules.
 Learn how to take advantage of shared calendars.